• Certificate (1 Year, equivalent to an AS level)

 As an international student you must:

 The size of the qualification you take will determine the number of units you take over one or two years.
-For both the Certificate and Introductory Diploma qualifications, you will be required to complete two mandatory units: Communication & Employability and Information Systems.
+For both the Certificate and Extended Certificate qualifications, you will be required to complete two mandatory units: Communication & Employability and Information Systems.
 A range of specialist units will also be delivered across the programme to support business, design and technical-progression pathways.
 Example units that may be offered include: Social Media for Business; E-Commerce; Digital Graphics; Website Production; Installing Software and Hardware, and Computer Maintenance.

 This ICT course has been designed to be accessible for all learners who wish to learn or pursue a career within the IT industry, whether you have studied ICT before, or you are taking the subject for the first time.
 Whilst on the course, you will develop a broad range of ICT skills necessary for progression on technical, business or creative pathways.
 You will study a wide range of IT software including; Adobe Photoshop, website and app development software, and online IT-based application software.
 During the course you will also develop an important range of employability skills to further support your future progression options, through the development of your research, report writing and communication skills.